Hey there, adventurer!

-A few years ago, in 2017, I travelled to Scotland.
+A few years ago, in 2017, I traveled to Scotland.

 And I fell in love, heavily.
 The landscape is just beyond beautiful – and I'm not exaggerating!
 Rugged shores, rawness, high cliffs, seething sea, roaring wind, rain, sunshine, snow – all in one day ...
 I was just so happy and felt a sense of belonging.
 But...